-During 2018, the tax authorities toughened their campaign to increase control over fraud and the submerged economy.
-Amongst others, the tax audit campaign was focused on the review of high-net-worth individuals, fraud in the digital economy and tax evasion from multinational groups based on the risk areas foreseen by BEPS policies, in particular: the analysis of the aggressive tax planning structures; hybrid structures with different tax treatment in Spain vs. abroad; unnatural generation of financial expenses; abusive utilisation of transfer pricing policies; and taxation of transactions with entities resident in tax heavens, etc.
+During 2019, the tax authorities toughened their campaign to increase control over fraud and the submerged economy.
+Amongst others, the tax audit campaign was focused on the review of high-net-worth individuals, fraud in the digital economy, entities without real substance, fintech companies, cryptocurrencies, tax effects on Brexit, etc.